developer4551/ase2-countryinfolookup/README.md

 ```
 More information on how to run tests can be found [here] (https://facebook.github.io/create-react-app/docs/running-tests).

+## MVP Roadmap

+The scope for this MVP was to use reacct to standup a basic user interface that would accept user input and fetch data from an api to be rendered in response.

+- Setup CI and CD using gitHubActions and Netlify deployments
+- Create basic HTML and CSS for the home page alongside writing tests
+- Add UI elements on page
+- Add functionality for validation and search button click to call external api
+- Create component to display country details
+- Create components to display reusable error messages for future development
+- Write cypress tests, run Lighthouse tool

 ## Branching and deployment strategies

 There are two code branches of the repository namely main and uat.
 Main is the code version of application that is  representative of the Live system. uat branch signifies the next application version bundled with new features.
 Developers branch off uat from main to mark the start of next development iteration of the product.
 Each feature branch is forked from uat branch and is then synched with other parallel feature development.
 Once all the features have been built that form part of next release, the uat branch is then merged back to main.
 The branch tag on main at this point signifies the point at which the new changes are merged onto main.
 The uat branch undergoes final round of testing by users to verify system requirements been met, more on this has been discussed in the testing section of this report.
 See [V-model] (https://www.proquest.com/docview/1443699838?accountid=12085&forcedol=true&forcedol=true#)